truenas/middleware/docs/userguide/freenas_install.rst

 * **.GUI_Upgrade.txz:** this is a compressed firmware upgrade image.
 If your intent is to upgrade FreeNAS®, download this file and see the section on
   :ref:`Upgrading`.

+.. index:: Checksum

-Each file has an associated *sha256.txt* file which should be used to verify the integrity of the downloaded file before writing it to the installation media.
+Each file has an associated :file:`sha256.txt` file which should be used to verify the integrity of the downloaded file.
 The command you use to verify the checksum varies by operating system:

-* on a BSD system use the command :command:`sha256 name_of_file.sha256.txt`
+* on a BSD system use the command :command:`sha256 name_of_file`

-* on a Linux system use the command :command:`sha256sum name_of_file.sha256.txt`
+* on a Linux system use the command :command:`sha256sum name_of_file`

-* on a Mac system use the command :command:`shasum -a 256 name_of_file.sha256.txt`
+* on a Mac system use the command :command:`shasum -a 256 name_of_file`

 * on a Windows or Mac system, you can also install a utility such as `HashCalc <http://www.slavasoft.com/hashcalc/>`_ or
   `HashTab <http://implbits.com/HashTab.aspx>`_

+The value produced by running the command should match the value of the :file:`sha256.txt` file.

+.. index:: Burn ISO, ISO, USB Stick
 .. _Preparing the Media:

 Preparing the Media